shadahmad7/holaahost-app/README.md

 ## Usage

-After successfully installing the dependencies, you can run Flightella on your local development server using the following command:
+After successfully installing the dependencies, you can run HolaaHost App on your local development enviroment using the following command:

  ```bash
   npx react-native run-android/ios